YogenRaii/microservice-examples/doc-sample/README.md

 ```
 * Open up a second git-bash, and run the flights-detail itself:
 ```
-$ ./gradlew content-detail:bootRun
+$ ./gradlew sample-api:bootRun
 ```
 ## Swagger UI
-open `http://localhost:8080/content-delivery/swagger-ui.html` in any browser
+open `http://localhost:8080/swagger-ui.html` in any browser

 ## Configuration
 Configuration is represented as YAML and is available under the `config` folder.
 Different environment profiles are available.
-The non-profile designated YML `content-api.yml` is common for all environments.
+The non-profile designated YML `sample-api.yml` is common for all environments.

 ## Frameworks
 * [Spring Framework](http://projects.spring.io/spring-framework/) for [dependency injection and Web MVC framework](http://docs.spring.io/spring/docs/4.2.7.RELEASE/spring-framework-reference/htmlsingle/).